steeleb/ATS-ML-Fall2023/README.md

 # ATS-ML-Fall2023

 Repository of code for ATS780A7 assignments

-To run code in this repository, it requires a virtual environment (here named 'env_ATSML'.
+To run code in this repository, it requires a virtual environment (here named 'env_ATSML').
 To create a virtual environment for this codebase, run the following commands at the terminal.
 The following venv setup is courtesy of Dr. Elizabeth Barnes, Colorado State University.